jxmot/zipremote/README.md

 # Extras

-## HTML Demo Client
+## HTML Demonstration Client

+The demonstration client consists of these files:

+* `zipremapi.php`
+* `phpapi.js`
+* `demo.js`
+* `demo_zipremote.html`

-The files `/zipremote/client/demo_gsfapi.html` and `/zipremote/client/gsfapi.php` were created to demonstrate the use of JavaScript to access the ZipRemote API.
+The files `/zipremote/client/demo_zipremote.html` and `/zipremote/client/gsfapi.php` were created to demonstrate the use of JavaScript to access the ZipRemote API.

 The `gsfapi.php` file is called via a `GET` method in `demo_gsfapi.html`, it is where `/zipremote/client/getsitefiles.php`:`getSiteFiles()` is called.

 **NOTE**: You will need an HTTP server with PHP>=5.6 *on your local network* for `demo_gsfapi.html`.
 This will help insure that the intended security remains intact.
 In addition, you will need to enter your internet-facing IP address into the `site/ipvalid.json` file if you have enabled that security feature.

 # Possible Issues

 * I have **not** tested where folders are symbolically linked.
 If this causes problems for anyone please create an issue in this repository.
+* It's possible that the zip files will be size limited.
+I'm not sure what that is but may be affected by the PHP `memory_limit` setting.
+* In addition to the size limit the *maximum run time* should also be considered.
+Its value is in the PHP `max_execution_time` setting.

 # Known Issues